Homebrew (macOS)brew install speakeasy-api/homebrew-tap/speakeasy# Script Installation (macOS and Linux)curl -fsSL https://go.speakeasy.com/cli-install.sh | sh# Windows Installation# Using winget:winget install speakeasy# Using Chocolatey:choco install speakeasy

 Interactive SDK Generation With CLI Quickstart

 .
-Please install the Speakeasy CLI first by running brew install speakeasy-api/tap/speakeasy
+Install the Speakeasy CLI using brew install speakeasy-api/tap/speakeasy

 .